 The fascinating tale that I shall disclose is fraught of a daunting nature and the peculiar manner of its concealment I shall relate, with the utmost discretion.
 By overtly acknowledging the apodeictic admission and asseveration of this account, the baleful curse will be exposed.
 What you will read is considered unnatural, but it is due to the origin within the distinguished lineage of my descendancy.
 It is clearly intertwined, within the irresistible rigmaroles of the lore of a lineage that is noble in prestige, and exceedingly of impeccable reputation.
 I am Sebastian Belanger, a distant cousin of the last scion of the Ainsworths, Sir Thomas Ainsworth the third.

 It was midday, when I arrived at the eldritch Ainsworth Estate in Leicestershire, beyond the dene of the anfractuous road.
 The year was 1908, and the Victorian Epoch was replaced then, by the innovative Edwardian.
 It had recently rained, and the droplets of the rain had trickled down the bedoven rooftop slowly, also covering the verdure of the gardens and the foliage of the sylvan woodlands, by the sinuous rill.
 The manor had a broad demesne that extended several acres in width and length.
 What arrested my attention was the impressive Gothic architecture of its original design.
 The manor was balanced in proportion on each side symmetrically.
 The east and west wings of the manor were very descriptive and picturesque in appearance.
 The stunning parapets and gables were as steady, as the cloisters of the antiquated abbeys.
-The ornately carved bay windows were overshadowed, by the turrets of such stately height.
+The ornately carved bay windows were overshadowed, by the turrets of such stately height and the old age moss that covered the outer edges of the mansion on one side.
 The bustling winds of the hurst stirred and the clouds of the sky were swathed, with a Cimmerian tincture of dreariness I had seldom seen, in the colourful countryside of England before.
 Its Gothic portico had a dim and drab façade that revealed the entrance to the isolated Ainsworth Manor.

 From the correspondence I received, Sir Ainsworth had an urgency to see me and speak to me of a matter of great importance.
 The letter was simply incoherent, and if I had not known he was a distant relative of mine, I would have concluded the letter was written by a madman or a desperate individual eloigned.
 Nevertheless, this did not preclude my visit to Leicestershire and my curiosity to meet him.
 When I finally did it was inside the cold long narrow opaque corridor by the great hall, where he came down from a mechanical contraption that was operated by the currents of electricity.
 It was a very fascinating device, but at the same time eerie and unforeseen.
 When the gate opened wide, I saw the inimitable guise of a macilent middle-aged man, whose eyes were covered by large dark spectacles.
 His appearance reflected the disconcerting ordeal that troubled his poor soul with indisposition.
 He was accoutred in the eccentric attire of a Gothic nobleman.
 His vintage cisvestism was not according to his aristocratic name and patronage.
 The black long sleeves shirt with ruffled cuffs and the straightened collar that accompanied the tight fitted trousers and luculent shoes that he wore conspicuously baffled me.
 His particular clothing was completely the opposite of my fashionable suit with a white shirt and waistcoat, over my necktie.